Prepare Your Student

 New York State law mandates that all college students provide proof of vaccinations.
 If you haven’t already, make sure your student is up to date on immunizations and submit completed forms to the Student Health Center prior to arrival in August.
 Forms and information can be found on the Student Health Center website.

-On the Housing Operations website you’ll find a list of what to bring (and what NOT to bring) when you move in to the residence halls.
+On the Housing Operations website you’ll find a what to bring checklist for when your student moves in to the residence halls.
 Be sure they pack required forms of identification—students are required to provide a photo ID to obtain a bank account, University ID Card, and Employment Eligibility Card.

 While it’s good to prepare early, don’t panic if you don’t have everything your student needs right away!
-Not only is there a lot of retail just down the road from RIT for last-minute shopping, but students have two opportunities during Orientation to pick up needed items:
+Not only is there a lot of retail just down the road from RIT for last-minute shopping, but students have a few opportunities during Orientation to pick up needed items:

-- Goodbye, Goodbuy! is a student-run thrift sale that begins on Move-In Day and runs throughout Orientation.
+- Goodbye, Goodbuy! (see below) is a student-run thrift sale that begins on Move-In Day and runs throughout Orientation.

-- Target Takeover is a New Student Orientation event with continuous shuttles to the Henrietta Target.
+- Target Takeover is another Orientation event with continuous shuttles to the Henrietta Target on Friday evening.
 Students can enjoy music, food, and giveaways while buying last-minute items for classes and their residence halls.